Chart Color Schemes

 Leeming shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 27.8% currently enrolled in formal education, including 9.1% in primary, 8.4% in secondary, and 5.8% in tertiary education.
+Educational participation is notably high, with 27.8% of residents currently enrolled in formal education.
+This includes 9.1% in primary education, 8.4% in secondary education, and 5.8% pursuing tertiary education.

 Frequently Asked Questions - Education